theforeman/foreman_ansible_inventory/README.md

 This script can be used as an ansible dynamic inventory[1].
-The connection parameters are set up via a configuration file *foreman.ini* that resides in the same dir as the inventory script.
+The connection parameters are set up via a configuration file *foreman.ini* that resides in the same directory as the inventory script.

 ## Variables and Parameters